MaxLlovera/ManyoEngineCp3.0/README.md

 - Play/Stop/Pause and Advance frame: To start a game preview, hit the play button, when you hit the play button, the preview will start, and the play button will be swapped by the stop button.
 Hitting the stop button will stop the game preview.
 Pause button will pause the game preview until you hit it again.
 When having the game in pause, you can advance one frame if you want.
 Also, the buttons and the whole engine will have different UI colors to let the user know that he is in game preview mode.

-## User Interface

-The menus are also very straight-forward, you can navigate through them and have multiple options for the engine itself, there are many options, so it's highly encouraged to test everything to understand the interface, **but keep in mind the following**:
-- You can close any tab from the user interface, but don't worry, as you can re-open any window at any time.
-- You can click and hold any tab to reallocate it anywhere you want.

 ## License